 With every good hangover comes the painful ritual of rifling through your receipts and following the Hansel and Gretel booze breadcrumb trail of last night.
 There was that pick-me-up gin and tonic.
 The wine.
 And then … you spent how much on Slippery Nipples and tequila slammers?

-But spare a thought for Jason Wong, a Chinese businessman who dropped HK$68,000—nearly $8,800 US—on a 40-milliliter shot of Cognac, which he downed in front of cameras at the InterContinental hotel in Hong Kong.
+But spare a thought for Jason Wong, a Chinese businessman who just dropped HK$68,000—that's more than £7,000—on a 40 millilitre shot of Cognac.
+He downed the drink in front of cameras at the InterContinental hotel in Hong Kong last week.

 That's going to give him more than a sore head in the morning.